skalenetwork/skale-consensus/docs/exit.md

 A graceful way to exit skaled is on a block boundary at the moment when a block is processed by skaled, and the ConsensusExtFace::createBlock() function returns.
-Graceful exit guarantees that consensus will not be corrupt, and blocks have been processed correctly by EVM.
+Graceful exit guarantees that consensus will not be corrupt, and that blocks have been processed correctly by EVM.
 The goal of this specification is to achieve graceful exit in most cases.